EmmanueltheAnalyst23/Excel_Analytics_With_Complete_Solving.xlsx/README.md

 E-Commerce Sales Analysis

-This project showcases my ability to work with real-world business data using Excel and SQL — demonstrating both analytical thinking and technical skills.
+This project demonstrates my ability to analyze business data using Excel and SQL.
+It covers key performance metrics such as revenue, profit, and margins, while also showcasing how SQL can be used to structure and manage related datasets.

-- Excel Analysis: Cleaned and structured data, used formulas (IF, SUMIFS, VLOOKUP) to calculate revenue, profit, and profit margin, and answered key business questions.
-- SQL Knowledge: Wrote CREATE TABLE and INSERT INTO commands to simulate relational data structure.
+Excel Analysis:

+Cleaned and structured raw sales data

+Used formulas such as IF, SUMIFS, and VLOOKUP to calculate key financial indicators

+Answered specific business questions using logic-based Excel modeling

+SQL Work:

+Created tables and inserted sample data to simulate the database setup process

+Included to show my understanding of how Excel analysis connects to backend data sources

+Note:
-> Note: The SQL file is independent and included to demonstrate understanding of database setup.
-The full analysis was performed in Excel.
+The primary analysis and reporting were done in Excel.
+The SQL file is included to demonstrate competency in setting up and organizing relational data.